MicrosoftDocs/memdocs/windows-365/enterprise/azure-firewall-windows-365.md

 There are many ways to configure networking within Azure.
 Here, we use:

 - A single VNet with Azure Firewall managing outbound access.
-- An ExpressRoute circuit to connect the vNet back to the on-premises environment.
+- An ExpressRoute circuit to connect the VNet back to the on-premises environment.

 ![Example of a Windows 365 rchitecture diagram using Windows Firewall.](./media/azure-firewall-windows-365/architecture-diagram.png)